box/developer.box.com/content/guides/tooling/cli/quick-start/3-build-commands-help.md

 ## Creating a folder with help

 <!--alex ignore executing-->
 Every command begins with `box`.
-Add the flag `--help` to any command for help building it.
+Add the option `--help` to any command for help building it.
 For example, executing `box --help` will bring you to a list of all possible object commands.
-Flags are discussed more in step 4.
+Options are discussed more in step 4.

 <ImageFrame center>
   ![Help](./help.png)